YangLing0818/RPG-DiffusionMaster/README.md

-**Abstract**: RPG is a powerful training-free paradigm utilizing  proprietary MLLMs (e.g., GPT-4, Gemini-Pro) and open-source local MLLMs (e.g., miniGPT-4) as the prompt recaptioner and region planner with our complementary regional diffusion to achieve SOTA text-to-image generation and editing.
+**Abstract**: RPG is a powerful training-free paradigm that can utilize proprietary MLLMs (e.g., GPT-4, Gemini-Pro) or open-source local MLLMs (e.g., miniGPT-4) as the **prompt recaptioner and region planner** with our **complementary regional diffusion** to achieve SOTA text-to-image generation and editing.
 Our framework is very flexible and can generalize to arbitrary MLLM architectures and diffusion backbones.
-For MLLMs, despite the superior capabilities of proprietary MLLMs, it remains feasible to employ local MLLMs, such as MiniGPT-4, as a viable alternative.
-RPG is capable of generating image with super high resolutions, here is an example:
+RPG is also capable of generating image with super high resolutions, here is an example:

 <table class="center">
     <tr>